Euskaltegi

 An euskaltegi is a centre for learning the Basque language.
 They can be either public or private.

-The term euskaltegi is made up of the words euskal coming from the Basque name of the Basque language and -tegi, a suffix indicating place.
-The term can thus be translated either as "place of Basque" or "place of the Basque language".
+The term euskaltegi is made up of the words euskal coming from the Basque name of the Basque language and -tegi, a suffix indicating a place or abode of something.
+The term can thus be translated either as "place/house of the Basque language".

 Starting in 2020, studying at any one of the Basque country's 103 euskaltegiak (plural of euskaltegi) has been made free up to a level of B2.